apache/commons-rng/commons-rng-examples/examples-stress/README.md

 Documentation
 -------------

-More information can be found on the [Apache Commons RNG Stress Test Example homepage](https://commons.apache.org/proper/commons-rng).
+More information can be found on the [Stress test example homepage](https://commons.apache.org/proper/commons-rng).
 The [Javadoc](https://commons.apache.org/proper/commons-rng/javadocs/api-release) can be browsed.
-Questions related to the usage of Apache Commons RNG Stress Test Example should be posted to the [user mailing list][ml].
+Questions related to the usage of Stress test example should be posted to the [user mailing list][ml].

 Where can I get the latest release?
 -----------------------------------